This page is sponsored by:

 biography

-Statuesque Marie Windsor was born Emily Marie Bertelsen in Utah in 1919.
-Early on she harbored an interest in acting, taking lessons while still a youth.
+Marie Windsor Statuesque actress Marie Windsor was born Emily Marie Bertelsen in Marysvale, Utah, on December 11, 1919.
+Early on, she harbored an interest in acting, taking lessons while still a youth.
 She went to college to study drama but left Brigham Young University in 1939 for California, to study with famed Russian actress and drama coach Maria Ouspenskaya.
 Windsor, at 5'9", was also a Varga model.
 She nailed a contract with MGM in the early 1940s, but the studio never gave her the build-up she deserved, for years casting her in small, sometimes uncredited, roles.
-She used her time to do considerable radio and stage work; in addition, she married bandleader Ted Steele but the marriage quickly dissolved.
-After a three-year hiatus, she went back into films in 1947.
+She used her time to do considerable radio and stage work.
+Windsor married bandleader Ted Steele in 1946, but the marriage quickly dissolved.

 the films of marie windsor